 Well, that may be true but there are some basic questions still lurking into our minds.

 Who has created this magnificent universe with objects, colors, lights and so many other stuff in such innumerable variations?
-This process of creation is a loop which is constantly emerging from itself and purging the same with passing time.
+This process of creation is a loop that is constantly emerging from itself and purging the same with the passing of time.
 We are no exceptions as long as our bodies are concerned.

 The road map

 To answer that, we have to dive deep into the concepts of Upanishads.
-Though there are many Upanishads available, but we shall consider ten among them as “Acharya Shankar” and written commentaries on them and classified them as the most important among all.
+Though there are many Upanishads available, we shall consider ten among them as “Acharya Shankar” and written commentaries on them and classify them as the most important among all.

-Upanishads, whether its “Isha” or “Mandukya”, “Katha” or “Chandogya” they all raise their voice in one note which enunciates the “Oneness” of this creation and that we are not separated, we are the manifested truth, the existence-consciousness-bliss.
+Upanishads, whether it “Isha” or “Mandukya”, “Katha” or “Chandogya” all raise their voice in one note which enunciates the “Oneness” of this creation and that we are not separated, we are the manifested truth, the existence-consciousness-bliss.

 The treasure hunt